3 Keys To Coaching Your Team Through Change and Transition

-We've seen more change in the last decade than our grandparents saw in their lifetimes.
-Here's the thing, though: The world is changing, technology is changing, customer consumption habits are changing, and organizations are changing - but people are not.
+With the exponential rate of change, we've seen more change in the last decade than our grandparents saw in their lifetimes.
+Here's the thing, though: The world is changing, technology is changing, work is changing, customer consumption habits are changing, and organizations are changing rapidly - but people are not.
 It's because of this that in the drive for change, stress runs so high.
-Whether we're looking at the response to austerity measures in Europe or labor relations in North America, the need to change is creating challenging levels of tension.
+Whether we're looking at the response to global tech induced disruption, talent shortages or labor relations the need to change is creating challenging levels of tension for many.
 There's no question that it's easier to plan change than to manage people during its implementation.
 Change is necessary in a changing world, but if mismanaged, the result can be a serious decline in productivity.

-1) People don't change - they transition.
-That's why managers at all levels need to coach people through it, vs. managing them to do it.
-When people experience change in the form of job/organizational change, job loss, grieving the loss of a loved one, or going through a divorce, they will inevitably go through stages of transition until they arrive at a new perspective and acceptance of the new reality.
-Change strategist Dr. William Bridges documents that transition is a 3-phase psychological process that people go through.
+1) People don't "change" - they "transition".
+That's why managers at all levels need to coach/lead people through it with dialogue, vs. managing (telling) them to do it.
+When people experience change in the form of job/organizational change, (ie remote work changes) job loss, grieving the loss of a loved one, or going through a divorce, they will inevitably go through stages of transition until they arrive at a new perspective and acceptance of the new reality.
+In his book, Managing Transitions, change strategist Dr. William Bridges documents that transition is a 3-phase psychological process that people go through.

 2) Different Strokes...
 Not only is change a process of transition with stages, but it is a process that will be approached differently by different people.
-In a team where there are a range of behavioral styles, you will encounter a range of approaches.
-Managers need to understand the behavioral style needs of their Direct Reports, in order to tailor their coaching styles through transition.
+In a team where there are a range of personality/behavioral styles (think DISC styles) , you will encounter a range of approaches.
+Managers need to understand the behavioral style needs of their Direct Reports, in order to tailor their coaching and communication styles through transition.

-In some cases, a team member may feel they are no longer a fit with the new focus, in which case the job of the manager is to be open and coach them to be successful elsewhere (within the organization or not).
+In some cases, a team member may feel they are no longer a fit with the new direction, in which case the job of the manager is to be open and coach them to be "successful elsewhere" (within the organization or not).
 At the end of the day, it's about engagement that stems from a "Right Fit" with the new role.
 Better to have a team member engaged elsewhere than remaining unengaged in the evolving role.

 3) Nurture the Culture.
-Continuous change requires continuous learning.
-Organizations need to embed a coaching culture that equips managers with the capacity to coach staff to evolve through comfort zones with confidence (rather than fear), practice continuous learning, and ultimately to embrace the new ideas and innovation to serve changing client needs.
+Continuous change requires continuous listening and learning.
+Organizations need to embed a coaching culture that equips managers with the capacity to coach staff to evolve comfort zones with confidence (rather than fear), practice continuous learning, and ultimately to initiate and embrace new ideas and innovation to serve changing client/customer needs.
 The challenge comes in balancing the urgency of change (Step 1 of Creating Change in Harvard Professor John Kotter's 8 step process) with the strategic coaching of people in transition, to result in effective organizational transformation.

-Whether it be the Yellow Pages brand navigating to a new digital value proposition, a political administration leading change, or a media provider evolving to a mobile platform culture, change is constant.
-What is certain is that organizations that end up succeeding will be those that succeed in aligning change with a culture of coaching the transformation of their people.
+Whether it be the print media brands navigating to a new digital value proposition, an organization navigating remote work, or a media provider evolving to a mobile platform streaming culture, change is constant.
+What is certain is that organizations that end up succeeding will be those that succeed in aligning change with a culture of coaching the transition of their talent in serving customer centric transformation.
 Coach your team to transition through the change.
-Align a coaching style that matches their respective communication style and lead a culture that helps teams get comfortable with ongoing transformation.
+Align a coaching style that matches communication styles and lead a culture that helps teams get comfortable with ongoing transformation.
 After all, Organizations don't innovate or get results - people do.

 In the Spirit of Growth,

-Stay connected and share ideas that helps others Excel.
+Stay connected and share ideas that help others Excel.